trstlabs/intento/docs/trustless-triggers/InterchainSetup.md

 ---
 order: 5
 title: Interchain Setup
-description: How to setup automation from a different source chain
+description: How to setup automation from a different source chain with IBC
 ---

 ## Setting up Automation